enkidevs/curriculum/python/functional-programming/immutability/atomicity-of-failure.md

 #    zero items in the basket!
 ```

-It doesn't let us, as, in creating the new object, we fail to satisfy the constraints when the constructor is called.
-The object is not created, and it is easy to spot where we've went wrong due to failure being contained at this point and this point only. (*As opposed to silently creating a broken object to cause trouble elsewhere.*) This is another great advantage of immutable objects as it provides this without much extra effort on the developer's part.
+It won't work.
+When creating the new object, we fail to satisfy the constraints when the constructor is called.
+The object is not created, and it is easy to spot where we've went wrong due to failure being contained at this point and this point only (*as opposed to silently creating a broken object to cause trouble elsewhere*).
+This is another great advantage of immutable objects as it provides this without much extra effort on the developer's part.

 ---
 ## Practice